algochoi/algorand-onboard/README.md

 Generally, each SDK has a Makefile that has tags, e.g. `@unit.transactions`, that allows tests to be toggled on/off for a particular SDK.
 For local testing, you can also run these tags individually, e.g. `behave --tags="@unit.transactions" test -f progress2` for the Python SDK.

-The Cucumber tests can be seen in `features/unit` or `features/integration`.
+The Cucumber tests can be seen in `features/unit` or `features/integration` in the SDK testing repo.